 The High Court process is commenced by filing a Statement of Claim and Notice of Proceeding.
 After serving this document on a defendant, the defendant has 25 working days to file a defence.

-The High Courts now operate very closely monitored case management programmes in which Associate Judges will implement strict timetables to push proceedings along towards trial.
+The High Court now operates very closely monitored case management programmes in which Associate Judges will implement strict timetables to push proceedings along towards trial or resolution.

 Whilst there is no compulsory judicial settlement conference process, most Associate Judges will strongly encourage parties to attempt to resolve proceedings with the help of a judicial settlement conference.